thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-03-bayes-theorem/bayes_theorem_explained1.md

 **Are we really going to go after those 19,000 video gamers?
 Even though only 8 or 9 of them are homicidal criminals**.

 You might be thinking "well, of course!
 This is basic math."
-But notice how something in plain sight gets lost in percentages, and that percentage is relative to one group but can be very different relative to another group.
+But notice how something in plain sight gets lost in percentages, and that percentage is relative to one group and can be very different relative to another group.

 **What we effectively have done is take an uncommon attribute (being homicidal) and associated it with a common one (playing video games)**.